-I’ve been to Ragdale Hall at least five times so I tjhink I’m qualified to talk about why I love it…..in fact, this time last week, I was back there happily having my skin buzzed during my Sonic Cleanse Facial – and then my time was up.
+I’ve been to Ragdale Hall at least five times so I think I’m qualified to talk about why I love it and why I think you will too…..in fact, this time last week, I was back there happily having facials, swimming about in warm water, eating delicious healthy food – and then my time was up.
 I had to remove my fluffy white gown, stop and go back to a world where I have to make more pressing decisions than which pool or hot room to sit in.

 Awaits reply…..listens to stony silence…figures she’d best just write a normal Ragdale Hall review then.

 So, why do I love the place so much?
 Well here’s four reasons to start you off…..

 1) They Have a Little Outside Swimmy Stream – and it’s hot!

 The water and steam facilities are Ragdale are amazing – steam rooms, salt rooms, saunas, floaty candlelit pools and rooms with flowery ceiling projections, even an exercise pool in which you can do prison-style pull-ups on a special machine, they are all there for your relaxation pleasure, but my absolute favourite place in the whole spa is accessed via three strips of plastic!